KDE/documentation-docs-kdenlive-org/user_interface/menu/view_menu.rst

    Kdenlive Effects widget

-The Effects widget lists all the effects available in Kdenlive.
+The Effects :term:`widget` lists all the effects available in Kdenlive.
 It has groups for effect types (audio, video), custom effects, favorite effects and an option to download effects from |KDE_store|.

 You can drag an effect from this list and drop it on a clip in the Timeline, the Project Bin or on the Effect Stack.